2. First: Scope

 - Workers according to many variables.

-- Employment, economic participation, and economic dependency rates.
+- Labor Force Participation rate, and economic dependency rates.

 - Average wages and average working hours.